Kamlesh364/Mask-RCNN-TF2.7.0-keras2.7.0/README.md

-# Mask R-CNN for object detection and instance segmentation using Keras==2.7.0 and TensorFlow==2.7.0
+# Mask R-CNN for object detection and instance segmentation using Keras==2.8.0 and TensorFlow==2.7.0

-The [Mask-RCNN-TF2.7.0-keras2.7.0](https://github.com/kamlesh364/Mask-RCNN-TF2.7.0-keras2.7.0) project edits the original [Mask_RCNN](https://github.com/matterport/Mask_RCNN) project, which only supports TensorFlow 1.0, so that it works on TensorFlow 2.7.0.
+The [Mask-RCNN-TF2.7.0-keras2.8.0](https://github.com/kamlesh364/Mask-RCNN-TF2.7.0-keras2.8.0) project edits the original [Mask_RCNN](https://github.com/matterport/Mask_RCNN) project, which only supports TensorFlow 1.0, so that it works on TensorFlow 2.7.0.
 Based on this new project, the [Mask R-CNN](https://arxiv.org/abs/1703.06870) can be trained and tested (i.e make predictions) in TensorFlow 2.7.0.
 The Mask R-CNN model generates bounding boxes and segmentation masks for each instance of an object in the image.
 It's based on Feature Pyramid Network (FPN) and a ResNet101 backbone.

-Compared to the source code of the old [Mask_RCNN](https://github.com/matterport/Mask_RCNN) project, the [Mask-RCNN-TF2.7.0-keras2.7.0](https://github.com/kamlesh364/Mask-RCNN-TF2.7.0-keras2.7.0) project edits the following 2 modules:
+Compared to the source code of the old [Mask_RCNN](https://github.com/matterport/Mask_RCNN) project, the [Mask-RCNN-TF2.7.0-keras2.8.0](https://github.com/kamlesh364/Mask-RCNN-TF2.7.0-keras2.8.0) project edits the following 2 modules:

 1. `model.py`
 2. `utils.py`

-The [Mask-RCNN-TF2.7.0-keras2.7.0](https://github.com/kamlesh364/Mask-RCNN-TF2.7.0-keras2.7.0) project is tested against **TensorFlow 2.7.0**, **Keras 2.7.0-tf**, and **Python 3.8.10**.
-Note that the project will not run in TensorFlow 1.0.
+The [Mask-RCNN-TF2.7.0-keras2.8.0](https://github.com/kamlesh364/Mask-RCNN-TF2.7.0-keras2.8.0) project is tested against **TensorFlow 2.7.0**, **Keras 2.8.0-tf**, and **Python 3.8.10** for the following system specifications:
+1. GPU - `GeForce RTX 3060 12GiB`
+2. OS - `Ubuntu20.04`

+**Note:** `This project does not support any of the available versions of Tensorflow1.`

 # Use the Project Without Installation